What is the Definition of Family Violence?

 Definition Of Family Violence

-Today the definition of Family Violence as defined in Section 4AB (1) of the Family Law Act 1975 (Cth) is as follows:
+The definition of family violence under Section 4AB (1) of the Family Law Act 1975 is now the following:

 …violent, threatening or other behaviour by a person that coerces or controls a member of the person’s family (the family member), or causes the family member to be fearful.

-Section 4AB (a) also provides a number of examples of behaviours which the Family Law Act considers constitutes family violence, as follows:
+Section 4AB (a) also provides a number of examples of behaviours which the Family Law Act considers constitute family violence, as follows:

-- A sexual assault or sexually abusive behaviours; or
+- A sexual assault or sexually abusive behaviour;

 - Unlawfully depriving the family member, or any member of the family member’s family, of his or her liberty.

-These behaviours will constitute family violence if they are in the presence or hearing of a child or children.
+These behaviours will constitute family violence towards children if they are in the presence or hearing of children.

 Examples Of Family Violence